mattlean/lean-js-app-starter/docs/developing-with-docker.md

 Instead of running the projects natively on your computer, we've also provided a containerized development environment with [Docker](https://www.docker.com) that's available for you to use.

-## Why should I use the Docker dev environment?
+## What things should I consider when deciding whether to use the Docker development environment?

 Here are some things to consider if you're evaluating whether or not the Docker dev environments are right for you: